 National History Bee

-8th Grade – Malcolm McIntyre, Alice Deal Middle School, DC
+8th Grade – Jack Kastellec, Princeton Middle School, NJ

-7th Grade – Sebastian Jones, Dent Middle School, SC
+7th Grade – Taylor Chen, Avery Trace Middle School, TN

-3rd Grade and Younger – Jayden Xu, Fall Creek Elementary School, IN
+3rd Grade and Younger – Nathan Wang, Pingry School, NJ

 The National History Bee Middle & Elementary School Divisions Overview

 The National History Bee is a quiz competition for individual students, testing knowledge of the history of all eras and all parts of the world.
-Students first take the free Online Regional Qualifying Exam (ORQE) which is available in the fall.
-Approximately 60% of these students move on to the Regionals.
+Students first take the free Online Regional Qualifying Exam which is available at the start of the academic year.
+Approximately 60% of these students move on to the Regional Tournaments.
 Regionals are held both online and in-person from October-May and feature paragraph length quiz questions with questions moving from harder to easier information on each topic.
 Students ring in with a buzzer to answer the questions; if they are correct they get the point; if not, they cannot ring in again on that question.
 The top 50% of students in each age division at each Regionals qualify for the National History Bee National Championships, which also feature buzzer-based rounds in this format.
+Students who finish in the top 1/3 in their age division at the Regional Tournaments or in the top 2/3 in their age division at the National Championships also qualify for the 2027 International History Olympiad.

 Jump To: